CezarKing9436/Balloons-Tower-Defense/README.md

 # Language
 Assembly 8086
 # Executable
-The executable can be executed at only DOSBox (wasn't tested on other platforms)
+The executable can be executed only at DOSBox (wasn't tested on other platforms)
+# Date of project
+June 2020